YPZ858/PPTPP/README.md

 Make sure JAVA, C++ complier have been properly installed on your machine to avoid the disappointment of getting dependences installation error.

+Your javac need to support the version 6 therefore we recommend to use JDK 11 rather than 13

 This work is based on Anaconda 5.3.1, and therefore, we recommend users to choose Anaconda for running relevant Python codes.
 The enviroment where PPTPP was built was exported as the file named PPTPPenvironment.yaml in the Zip file, please make sure you have the same environment to make everything works.